Ali-tz/Prediction-of-Power-outages-causes/README.md

 The baseline model is a Random Forst classifier which has been trained on the folllowing features : CLIMATE.REGION, MONTH, TOTAL.PRICE (cents / kilowatt-hour), TOTAL.SALES (Megawatt-hour), POPPCT_UC.
 The model uses it's default parameters and will be tested using a cross validation.
 About the features, CLIMATE.REGION is one hot encoded as the only categorical (nominal) feature.
 The others will be left as is.
 This gives us an of 44%, which is quite low and can definitely can be improved as we have more datas and can tune our model and try other ones.
-The precision score is
+The precision score is 0.26 and the recall value is 0.25.
+These values are quite low and we will show how in the final model part we increased them.

 ## Final Model
 We want to predict severe weather, intentional attack, system operability disruption, equipment failure, public appeal, fuel supply emergency, and islanding